NapthaAI/docs/src/templates-guides/style-guide.md

 - **Clear**: Write in simple, direct language
 - **Technical**: Maintain professional accuracy
 - **Empowering**: Focus on enabling developers
+- **Collaborative**: Emphasize how modules can be composed and built upon

 ### Voice Characteristics
 - Technical but accessible